 It is important to bring Ichi’s bullying because it shows how our formal model’s comparison of different ideal regimes may be misguided, because maybe the village will end up maximizing not the sum of the utilities of the villagers, but the utility of Ichi.
-If that is the case, it suggests a new reason why the target would go to court and why the court is important even if it is impotent to enforce its rulings and can only declare them.
-Our reason above is that the villagers know they might be wrong in thinking the target offended, and thus are happy to stop ostracizing him once the court deliberates and declares the truth to them.
-The new reason is that the villagers know all along that the target is not guilty, but they are caught in Ichi’s web of manipulated expectations and are aching for someone not caught within it to change the expectation.
-The court’s usefulness lies in its being outside of the village system, so it can change expectations in a way too dangerous for any one villager to attempt.
+If so, we have a new reason why the target would go to court and why the court is important even if it is impotent to enforce its rulings and can only declare them.
+Our reason above was that the villagers know they might be wrong in thinking the target offended, and thus are happy to stop ostracizing him once the court declares the truth to them.
+The new reason is that the villagers know all along that the target is not guilty, but they are caught in Ichi’s web of manipulated expectations and are aching for someone not caught within it to change the expectations.
+The court’s usefulness lies in its being outside of the village, so it can change expectations in a way too dangerous for any villager to attempt.

 III.
 The Cases